Becoming an authorized user on a credit account can help you build credit.

-In this article we’re going to take a deeper look into authorized users and the risks associated with them.
+In this article, we will take a deeper look into authorized users and the risks associated with them.

 Rate Search: Check Current Mortgage Rates

-If you are the account holder and are adding a friend or family member as an authorized user on your account.
+Suppose you are the account holder and add a friend or family member as an authorized user on your account.
 You do not need to give that person a card.
 In fact, it is recommended that you do not allow that person to actually use the account at all if you are doing it for credit purposes only.

-Before being added to someones credit account you want to make sure the account is in good standing.
-If the account has any late payments or is over the limit then becoming an authorized user could actually worsen your credit situation.
+Before being added to someone’s credit account, you want to make sure the account is in good standing.
+If the account has any late payments or is over the limit, becoming an authorized user could worsen your credit situation.